OpenAPI Specification v3.0.3

 application/vnd.github.v3.patch

 The HTTP Status Codes are used to indicate the status of the executed operation.
-The available status codes are defined by [[!RFC7231]] and registered status codes are listed in the IANA Status Code Registry.
+The available status codes are defined by [RFC7231] Section 6 and registered status codes are listed in the IANA Status Code Registry.

 The OpenAPI Specification is versioned using Semantic Versioning 2.0.0 (semver) and follows the semver specification.